microsoftgraph/microsoft-graph-docs/content/get-started/python.md

 11. In the **Settings** menu, choose the **Keys** section.
 Enter a description and select a duration for the key.
 Click **Save**.
 12. **Important**: Copy the key value.
 You won't be able to access this value again once you leave this pane.
 You will use this value as your app secret.

-For more information, see [Register your web server app with the Azure Management Portal](https://msdn.microsoft.com/en-us/office/office365/HowTo/add-common-consent-manually#bk_RegisterServerApp).

 ## Redirect the browser to the sign in page

 Your app needs to redirect the browser to the sign in page to begin the OAuth flow and get an authorization code.